N03499590/ELSpring2018/misc/Readme.md

-Miscellaneous items can be placed here
+My miscellaneous items can be placed here.